What is product development?

 Companies sometimes offer a price discount during a product launch, providing potential customers with the incentive to buy the product.
 If a product is sold at a reasonably discounted price, it is more likely to be spoken of by ‘word of mouth’ and engage a larger community of people in the long run.

-Similarly, if the company depends on a partner to sell or distribute the pricing, it might choose to offer pricing discounts and incentives to the distribution partner.
 However, a completely new product or concept can carry some risk, and an incentive at launch can encourage channel partners that might be reluctant to sell it aggressively.

 Evaluation

-Although product evaluation should be a recurring activity that should be undertaken by the product manager throughout the entire process from as early as the idea-screening stage, objective evaluation of the product at every stage leads to better investment decisions and better products.
+Although product evaluation should be a recurring activity that should be undertaken by the product manager throughout the entire process, from as early as the idea-screening stage, objective evaluation of the product at every stage leads to better investment decisions and better products.

-The difference in this final stage of the process is that the marketer has the benefit of significant market data for the evaluation, which can help improve the marketing plan going forward.
-It is only at this stage - after the product launch - that the product manager can see which buyers purchase the product, how competitors respond, and, in some cases, how the new product interacts with other internal and competitor products in the marketplace.
+It's only at this stage - after the product launch - that the product manager can see which buyers purchase the product, how competitors respond, and, in some cases, how the new product interacts with other internal and competitor products in the marketplace.

 The ultimate objective